All Episodes

 Between you and me, old man, I'm glad they got me before it went any further.

-Thank you, I'm gonna say.
+Thank you, I'm going to say.

 Thank you for saving me before it was too late.

-Well, who denounced you, said Winston.
+Well, who denounced you? said Winston.

 It was my little daughter, said Parsons.

-She listened at the keyhole, heard what I was saying, she nipped off to the patrols the very next day.
+She nipped off to the patrols the very next day.

-Pretty smart for a nipper of seven A. I don't bear her any grudge for it.
+I don't bear her any grudge for it.

 In fact, I'm proud of her.

-It shows I brought her up in the right spirit anyway.
+It shows I brought her up in the right spirit, anyway.

 This is from 1984 with a kid ratting out a parent saying down with Big Brother.

-But it this is it right in keeping with this movie, The Lives of Others that I have recommended that you uh that you read.
+Now, this is Michael Graham writes this in a somewhat humorous way, but this is right in keeping with this movie, The Lives of Others, that I have recommended that you read.

-Uh you if we if we end up with state-run health care, this could be required.
+If we end up with state-run health care, this could be required.

 This could end up being just like it has been here in Massachusetts.